-The Weidner Foundation was established in 1996 by John’s wife, Naomi, to provide leadership, guidance, and support to the newly formed John Henry Weidner Center for Cultivation of the Altruistic Spirit.
-Originally housed at Atlantic Union College in Massachusetts, the Center served primarily as an archive of documents, artifacts, and materials related to the Dutch-Paris Line.
+The Weidner Foundation was established by John Weidner and his wife, Naomi, in 1994 and was officially incorporated as a non-profit organization in the State of Massachusetts in 1996.
+Originally centered at Atlantic Union College in Massachusetts, the Foundation served primarily as an archive of documents, artifacts, and materials related to the Dutch-Paris Line.
 In the Foundation’s first year, Bert Beach served as Executive Director.
 Between 1997 and 2018, vital leadership was also provided by Kurt Ganter and Lawrence Geraty in the roles of director and chair.
-For one decade, historian Alberto Sbacchi served as curator of the Weidner Collection and conducted research to write a biography of Weidner.
+Historian Alberto Sbacchi was the first president of the Foundation and served as curator of the Weidner Collection.
+He conducted extensive research in Europe and the United States with the goal of writing a scholarly biography of Weidner.

-After Professor Sbacchi’s untimely death in 2006, the Foundation made the decision to move the Weidner Collection to the Hoover Institution at Stanford University.
-In 2009, the Board also commissioned historian Megan Koreman to continue Dr. Sbacchi’s work and write a book not only about Weidner but about the Dutch-Paris Line in its entirety.
-After years of research in more than 30 archives in both Europe and the United States, made possible through Foundation funding and exclusive access to the Weidner Collection, Professor Koreman’s book, The Escape Line, was published in 2018 by Oxford University Press.
-(The book was also published in Dutch under the title Gewone Helden.)
+After Professor Sbacchi’s untimely death in 2006, the Board commissioned historian Megan Koreman to continue Dr. Sbacchi’s work and write a book not only about Weidner but about the Dutch-Paris Line in its entirety.
+After years of research, made possible through Foundation funding and with exclusive access to the Weidner Collection, Professor Koreman’s book, The Escape Line, was published in 2018 by Oxford University Press.
+The book was also published in Dutch under the title Gewone Helden.